thanmaiaadimulam/thanmaiaadimulam/README.md

 	•	👋 Hi, I’m @thanmaiaadimulam
 	•	👀 I’m interested in AI, ML, and Data Science
 	•	🌱 I’m currently trying to build a outfit-recommendation application
-	•	💞️ I’m looking to collaborate on beginner-level AI/ML projects or Python coding tasks
+	•	💞️ I’m looking to collaborate on AI/ML projects or Python coding tasks
 	•	😄 Pronouns: He/Him
 	•	⚡ Fun fact: I’ve lived in multiple cities and can connect with people from diverse cultures effortlessly!